kvakvs/beam-wisdoms/docs/source/eli5-bif-nif.rst

 A BIF must return a :ref:`Term <def-term>` value or a ``THE_NON_VALUE`` for special execution control features like traps, yields and exceptions.

-Unless you work on OTP C source, you will never have to create own BIF function.
-If you want to implement own native function for your project, read on about NIFs!

 NIF Functions
 -------------